microsoft/azure-iot-developer-kit/docs/getting-started.md

 *This section is subject to be changed soon*

 1. In VS Code, use `Ctrl+Shift+P` to invoke command palette and type **Arduino** then find and select **Arduino: Examples** to open example pane.
 Find 'Examples for MXChip AZ3166 > AzureIoTHub > AzureIoTHubExample'

-**[TODO: Screenshot]**
+ ![][mini-solution-solution-catalog]

-In terminal window opened, you will be asked to put your DevKit into Factory Mode.
+2. In terminal window opened, you will be asked to put your DevKit into Factory Mode.
 To do so, hold Button A and Reset Button on the same time, them release Reset button before Button A:

-**[TODO: Screenshot]**
+ ![][getting-started-configure-wifi]

-Then you will be prompted to enter SSID and password for the WiFi you want DevKit to connect to:
+3. Then you will be prompted to enter SSID and password for the WiFi you want DevKit to connect to:

-**[TODO: Screenshot]**
+ ![][getting-started-configure-wifi-ssid]

-Click Reset button on the board again.
+4. Click Reset button on the board again.
 The DevKit will reboot and get WiFi connected, to verify the connection, you can see the WiFi LED light up with IP address:

-**[TODO: Screenshot]**
+ ![][getting-started-wifi-ip]

 # Next